 With a commitment to increasing our country’s capacity to more effectively identify, intervene, and promote prosperity among individuals at-risk of and/or who have been subjected to human trafficking, I have spent more than two decades engaged in direct-service, education, advocacy, and research.

-Specifically, in an effort to develop multi-disciplinary direct-practice resources such as the Lotus Anti-Trafficking ModelTM Domestic Sex Trafficking Risk and Resilience Assessment (DST-RRA)TM, Victim-Centered Survivor-Led Life Planning Tool (VCSL-LPT)TM and Victim-Centered Survivor-Led Goals Beliefs Change Tool (VCSL-GBC)TM, my team at the Center for Combating Human Trafficking (CCHT) and I have facilitated participatory research with more than 300 young people at-risk of and/or subjected to human trafficking.
+Specifically, in an effort to develop multi-disciplinary direct-practice resources such as the Lotus Anti-Trafficking ModelTM Domestic Sex Trafficking Risk and Resilience Assessment (DST-RRA)TM, Victim-Centered Survivor-Led Life Planning Tool (VCSL-LPT)TM and Victim-Centered Survivor-Led Goals Beliefs Change Tool (VCSL-GBC)TM, my team at the ITE Center For Combatting Human Trafficking and I have facilitated participatory research with more than 300 young people at-risk of and/or subjected to human trafficking.
 In order to lay the foundation for our evidence-based resources, our two primary questions have been: 1) What do you believe put you at risk for sex trafficking? and 2) What do you believe has helped you survive and/or overcome sex trafficking?

 As to the answer regarding risk factors, characteristics, traits, experiences, beliefs, or behaviors that contributed to young people being trafficking, we identified 560 risk-related responses.
 Unsurprisingly, many of such factors confirmed the significant, yet seemingly universal factors found in previous studies: poverty, alcohol, and drug abuse within the home, sexual abuse, and running way or homelessness.